 As such, trademarks are an integral part of operating a business, and as business diversity has expanded over the years, so has the complexity of the law that surrounds trademark registration.
 If you’re considering trademark registration for your business, you may be overwhelmed at the prospect of the process.
 After all, it’s rather convoluted, legally speaking — fortunately, you can hire a trademark attorney to make the process simple (and to ensure that you apply for a trademark properly, to gain full protection from its registration).
-Here at Gross Law, we specialize in trademark law, including trademark registration, disputes, and litigation.
+Here at Gross Law Group, P.A., we specialize in trademark law, including trademark registration, disputes, and litigation.

 We find that our clients often have questions when they approach us for any of our trademark law-related services.
 That’s why we’ve catalogued a few of the most common questions we encounter, as well as their answers.
 Learn a bit a about trademark law below, and give us a call if you have any questions about trademarks for your business.